 The Borsí was built between 1881 and 1883 by the architect Tiberi Sabater, as the headquarters of the Casino Mercantil, Barcelona’s private stock exchange.
 In a neoclassical style, the building is located in the Verónica Square, upon the Roman wall of the 3rd century.
 Currently, it is closed and abandoned.

 The project proposes to reconfigure the building’s entrance such that the existing side passage, Baixada de l’Ecce Homo, becomes the primary point of access.
 This would allow for the required objectives to be achieved:

 The building is organized as follows.
 The most open and noisy rooms (welcome area, children’s library and bar/canteen) are on the ground floor.
 The library itself is unveiled on the first floor.
-Lastly, the neighborhood spaces are down in the basement and up on the roof.
-The latter has a secondary independent access point, which allows for use outside of library hours.
+Lastly, the neighborhood spaces are down in the basement and up on the roof, with a secondary independent access point, which allows for use outside of library hours.

 Location: El Gòtic, Barcelona, Spain